freeplane/docs/src/docs/ai/ai-integration-troubleshooting.md

 - prompts are separate from assistant profiles,
 - shown prompts open their own chat,
-- hidden prompts do not stay as visible saved chats.
+- hidden prompts do not stay as visible saved chats,
+- leading slash prompt references in normal chat substitute only the saved prompt text and ignore the prompt's saved visibility, model, thinking-effort, temperature, and tool settings.

 ## Formula editing is missing or not offered